Factors That Can Impact Meeting Quality

 - Internet connections can drop in quality, and when that happens your ability to share voice, screens, and video can be impacted.
 You can do a network test to get a general idea of your connection quality and speed.
 Your Sococo experience will be best with latency of 150ms or less, 0% packet loss, and a minimum of 5 Mbps download / 2 Mbps upload speeds.

 - Sococo shares your internet connection with other applications on your computer.
-During a Sococo meeting, we recommend turning off other applications that consume internet bandwidth, such as streaming videos, music over the internet like Pandora, and other voice-over-internet applications.
+During a Sococo meeting, we recommend turning off other applications that consume internet bandwidth, such as streaming videos, music streaming services, and other voice-over-internet applications.

 - Even when you have a fast broadband connection, the quality of the connection can still degrade.
 If your connection is poor even with a wired connection, contact your IT department or your internet service provider to fix the problem.
 Share with them the details from your speed test.

-- If you are experiencing poor meeting quality, you can manage the consumption of your available bandwidth by limiting or turning off high bandwidth features, such as receiving/sending videos and/or screen shares to free up bandwidth for better audio.
-You do this by clicking on the Connection Quality icon in the top nav bar, then limiting the number of video streams and/or turning OFF screen shares.
+- If you are experiencing poor meeting quality, you can manage the consumption of your available bandwidth by limiting or turning off high bandwidth features, such as videos and/or screen shares, to free up bandwidth for better audio.
+You do this by clicking on the gear icon in the top nav bar, then limiting the number of media streams through the dropdown menu next to Maximum media streams per page.

 WiFi and Ethernet

 - Public WiFi connections such as those at coffee shops, hotel lobbies, and schools are often shared by many users and have a wide range of quality.
 When these connections get overused, your connection can get worse, often quickly.
-If public WiFi is your only option, you can disable your video and/or screen share streams under the Connection Quality indicator at the upper-right corner of Sococo.
+If public WiFi is your only option, you can disable your media streams to improve your experience.

 - Even home or office WiFi connections can become poor due to distance, power fluctuations, interference from other networks and appliances, and router antenna placement.
 One way to test if WiFi congestion is a factor is to try a few meetings while connected via hardwired Ethernet to see if there is improvement in meeting quality.